18 Beautiful Greek Islands for Every Kind of Traveler

 • Book now: Emelisse Nature Resort

-The largest of the Ionian islands off Greece’s west coast, this enchanting, uncrowded place offers beach lovers coves with sandy beaches and azure seas.
-Always a bit stubborn, set apart, and eccentric, Cephalonia won hearts after Louis de Bernières’s 1994 novel Captain Corelli’s Mandolin chronicled the island’s occupation during World War II.
+The largest of the Ionian islands off Greece’s west coast, this enchanting, uncrowded place offers sun lovers coves with sandy beaches and azure seas.
+Always a bit stubborn, set apart, and eccentric, Kefalonia won hearts after Louis de Bernières’s 1994 novel Captain Corelli’s Mandolin chronicled the island’s occupation during World War II.
 Today it’s celebrated for its laid-back lifestyle and excellent food, wine, and swimming beaches.
-Don’t miss Melissani, a turquoise underground lake illuminated by shafts of sunlight.
+Don’t miss Melissani Cave, where the turquoise underground lake is illuminated by shafts of sunlight.

 Corfu is a mellow, island destination perfect for hiking and swimming at its many beaches.